-Preparation of the course: Self-study: oral presentation preparation and report writing (15 h).
-During the course: hands on experience in rumen content sampling and in vitro batch culture, GreenFeed system, student lectures, exercises, individual and group work (80 h).
-During and after the course: Paper writing continues and crossreading (30 h)
+Hands on experience in rumen content sampling and in vitro batch culture, GreenFeed system, self study, student lectures, exercises, individual and group work, paper writing (110 h).
+After the course: Paper writing continues and cross-reading (15 h)

 Presence and active participation in the course and in the group work are prerequisites for participating in the exam.